mxflt/MidiInVisual/README.md

 ## Scope

-This repository intentionally avoids application-specific code from tabla or Ruscelli.
+This repository intentionally avoids additional framework code.
 It is a small, isolated platform probe for MIDI input.